paketo-buildpacks/rfcs/text/0044-disable-sbom.md

 in their outputs.
 This would apply to both new (Syft, CycloneDX, and SPDX formats) and old (label) SBOM outputs.

+Additionally, when this variable is set to `true` a buildpack should set an image label of `io.paketo.sbom.disabled` to `true`.
+This label interface would allow downstream consumers of the image to understand that SBOM generation had been explicitly disabled.

 ## Rationale and Alternatives

 Alternatively, we could not provide a mechanism to disable SBOM generation.